bbauska/W3Cx-5of5/README.md

 <p>There are also some ways to convert variables to strings.
 x here, is a number, but x = &quot;&quot; + 10; in that case, x is a string.
-So, you can also concatenate string values... so s1 = &quot;one&quot;, s2 = &quot;two&quot;, if I concatenate these values here, s is equal to the concatenation of s1 and s2.</p>
+You can also concatenate string values... s1 = &quot;one&quot;, s2 = &quot;two&quot;, if I concatenate these values here, s is equal to the concatenation of s1 and s2.</p>

 <p>There is also an assignment operator called += that can be very useful
 when concatenating values to a string.
 Like var s=Hello; s+=&quot;My friend&quot;, you give a value of s=&quot;Hello my Friend&quot;.<br>
-The += means s = s+something, so it adds to the end of s.
+The += means s = s+something, it adds to the end of s.
 I can also use strings in mathematical operations, and they can be converted automatically.
-So I&apos;ve got s2 that is 10. s2 is a string, and if I do s2=s2 &ast; 2; in that case, s2 has been converted automatically.
+I&apos;ve got s2 that is 10. s2 is a string, and if I do s2=s2 &ast; 2; in that case, s2 has been converted automatically.
 The value &quot;10&quot; as a string became 10 as a number.
 And s2 now is a number that is worth twice its previous value.</p>